GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

     - The timers of the object, allowing to synchronize the cooldown of a spell, the time left before a bomb explodes, etc,
     - The behaviors of the object.
 For instance, if the object has the behavior "Platformer character", the movement of the character will be synchronized, as well as the state of the character (jumping, falling, etc.).
 Same if you use physics behaviors or other behaviors impacting the object.

+    All this information is sent automatically by GDevelop, so you don't need to worry about it.
+    It's still useful to understand this because this shows that the more complex an object is, the most it will consume bandwidth and network resources.

 When an object is destroyed, the behavior will also ensure it's deleted on other player games.

 In most cases, you just need to add the behavior **Multiplayer object** to the objects you want to synchronize, define who is in charge of this object, and GDevelop will take care of the rest.

-!!! note

-    All this information is sent automatically by GDevelop, so you don't need to worry about it.
-    It's still useful to understand this because this shows that the more complex an object is, the most it will consume bandwidth and network resources.

 ### Setting ownership of objects